2026 수능특강 영독연 13강 변형문제 (1~9번)

 The bear not only knows where and when to find food, he also knows when to ____ to his den to ride out a challenging time.

-We might consider withdrawing from some social activities to take stock of our lives, start a creative project, plan a trip, or plant seeds of thought that will hopefully spring up ____ come to fruition in the future.
+We might consider withdrawing from some social activities to take stock of our lives, start a creative project, plan a trip, ____ plant seeds of thought that will hopefully spring up and come to fruition in the future.

 Spending too much time in isolation can ____ us of connection with and inspiration from the outside world.